-- Apple Cores: Just throw the apple cores straight into the pen.
+- Apple Cores: Throw the apple cores straight into the pen.

 What you Shouldn’t Feed Them

-We’ve covered lots of food throughout the article that you shouldn’t feed chickens so we won’t repeat them again.
+We’ve covered lots of food throughout the article that you shouldn’t feed chickens so that we won’t repeat them.

 What Can Happen if Their Diet Isn’t Right?